-I had a near nightmare on the road in December 2012, driving down an icy and snow-packed road in the mountain valley of Lake Creek, Colorado.
+I had a near nightmare driving to work in December 2012.
+It was an icy and snow-packed road in the mountain valley of Lake Creek, Colorado.

-I was late for work, and definitely moving too fast in my Toyota Camry sedan, which has no four-wheel drive, and had some nicely-worn tires at the time.
+I was a tad late leaving for the ski resort to teach kids in ski school, and definitely moving too fast in my Toyota Camry sedan, which has no four-wheel drive, and had some nicely-worn tires at the time.
 I was cruising down a slight hill and entered a gradual, deceptive curve.

 I suddenly realized I was in peril as I finished the curve.
 My speed and the forces of physics had done me in.
 There was no way to reverse this reality.
 An object that is in motion tends to stay in motion, especially when friction is nowhere to be found.
 The rear of the car started wavering — a bit left, then a bit right.
 I peered ahead to survey my prospects for recovery and survival, or a dastardly doom.
 Gasp!
 Oh no. Here come two cars toward me on the narrow, winding road.